subratpp/mec_alloc_rl/README.md

 Implementation is done using conda and jupyter-notebook.

-Setup your computer with Anaconda and ensure following imports executes properly.
-You may need to install packages like OpenAIGym, Stable-Baselines3, PyTorch, Tensorboard etc.

-Please create a conda environment using environment.yml
+Install Anaconda in your system.
+Then create a new conda environment (using environment.yml) using the following:

 ```bash
 conda env create -f environment.yml
 conda activate mecrl